 It was the earliest known folktale, first discovered on Egyptian papyrus 3,250 years before.
 During my years with the Commission hundreds of variants of that far-flung story were gathered in remote hamlets on the western seaboard of Ireland, in parts of Munster, in northwest Ulster and from a group of travelling people on the borders of Wicklow and Wexford . . .

-Since writing that first post I have been trying to find a translation of the story into English, but without success.
-So – nothing ventured nothing gained – I’m providing you with my own version of the story!
-I have distilled this from the Irish language (although my knowledge of Irish is but rudimentary), using dictionaries and online translation helpers and then putting the whole thing into a sort of vernacular tongue which seems to suit the subject.
+I tried – without success – to find a translation of the story into English.
+So – nothing ventured nothing gained – I created my own version of the story!
+I distilled this from the Irish language (although my knowledge of Irish is but rudimentary), using dictionaries and online translation helpers and then putting the whole thing into a sort of vernacular tongue which seems to suit the subject.
 I think I have the gist of it right enough, but you’ll just have to go along with my own way of telling it.
-I have also delved into the Roaringwater Journal archives for a few illustrations to break up the text.
+I first published it over two years ago, and feel it’s worth reviving again: perhaps there will be a new audience.
+I also delved into the Roaringwater Journal archives for a few illustrations to break up the text.
 For me, it’s a fine story: I hope you enjoy it!

 Hugh and O, the Two Sons of the Salmon

 It came about that there was a poor man whose only means of making a living was catching fish.
 If he came home with no fish, he wasn’t lucky: he could only do his best.
 The poor man had a wife, but no child came to them, and the years were on them.